-One of the goals I set for myself in late November was to read the books of the Lost Generation of Paris.
-I’ve made a considerable dent and cried when I opened my Christmas present from my husband — books from Shakespeare and Company in Paris featuring this group.
+One of the goals I set for myself in late November was to read the books written by the Lost Generation of Paris during the Jazz Age.
+I made a considerable dent and cried when I opened my Christmas present from my husband — books he thought I’d enjoy shipped from Shakespeare and Company in Paris featuring this group.
 I was in Maryland last week and took the opportunity find “The Great Gatsby.” or at least, learn more about the man behind the Gatsby by visiting the burial site of F. Scott Fitzgerald and his wife, Zelda.

 Tucked away at the corner of Viers Mill and Rockville Pike in Rockville, Maryland, stands St. Mary’s Church.
 As many times as I’ve driven past this area of railroad tracks and strip malls, I had no idea one of the literary greats was resting yards away from my car.
 “Were this grave site in Ireland, hourly visits by tour buses packed with camera-toting tourists would be the norm and Rockville, a nice Washington, D.C. suburb, would be awash with t-shirts touting the famous literary connection.”*